 Food and Water

 Older pets often have more sensitive stomachs, so we recommend offering food mindfully (small amounts at least 2-3 hours before departure).
-Hydration is highly important for all pets, so be sure to make plenty of water available before and after the flight and make sure water cups are securely affixed to the inside of the crate and filled at check-in.
+Hydration is highly important for all pets, so be sure plenty of water is available before and after the flight and make sure water cups are securely affixed to the inside of the crate and filled at check-in.

 Setting an Example